bemoje/bemoje-type-of/readme.md

 ### typeOf

 ##### Returns
-a string corresponding to the name of the constructor of the passed value, 'v'.
+a string representing a value's constructor's name property, except for 'NaN', infinite values, 'Infinity', 'Null' and 'Undefined'.

 ##### Parameters